 In the duct-in-duct design, the outer wall directs supply air from the rooftop unit down into a diffuser, the inside section collects air from a space via the diffuser, returning it to the HVAC unit.
 Side-by-Side hard duct uses separate, isolated hard duct sections, one for the supply air, and one for the return air.

 Flexible Duct (Figure #2) uses two or more individual pieces of short flexible duct to direct the supply air from the rooftop unit to the diffuser and return air from the diffuser to the rooftop unit.

 The HVAC Curb is normally purchased separately.
 Often the curb’s supports and deck pans (below the rooftop compressor) must be temporarily, or permanently removed for components of the concentric diffuser system to be installed.

 Transition Adapter Sections or Adapter Inserts.

-Transition sections are most always shipped knockdown, and require field assembly.
+Transition sections are almost always shipped knockdown and require field assembly.

 Drop Type & Flush Mount Diffusers

 The Diffuser itself is the means of air distribution within your space.
 Regardless of the feed type from your rooftop unit (flexible or hard duct), two basic types of air diffusers are most common – Drop Type & Flush Mount.

 The Drop Type Diffuser (Figure #3) is designed to disperse the supply air from its perimeter.
 Often the blades surrounding the perimeter adjust both vertically and horizontally to allow optimal control of supply air direction and velocity.
 It allows a further disbursement of air than obtainable from a flush mount diffuser.